Bortronx/AnimaPaper/README.md

 ## Compile

-²Require VS2015 and .NET Framework 4.5.
+Require VS2015 and .NET Framework 4.5.

 ## Current release (Download this)